Questions and answers about communal food waste recycling for landlords

 Questions about food waste

-Food waste recycling will begin at properties with communal waste collections from Monday 30 March 2026.
+Food waste recycling began at properties with communal waste collections on Monday 30 March 2026.

 We have offered kerbside food waste recycling for houses since 2013, but new government legislation means we must include households with communal waste collections too, such as flats.

-Collections will be on the same day each week.
+Collections are on the same day each week.
 However, it might be on a different day or time to other waste collections, because a separate vehicle will be used to collect food waste.

 Residents will be able to find out their collection date a couple of weeks before the service launches.

-How can my tenants start recycling their food waste?
+How can my tenants recycle their food waste?

-We will provide communal households with a free kitchen caddy and an orange-lidded communal food waste bin.
+We provided all households with communal waste collections with a free kitchen caddy and an orange-lidded communal food bin.

-After we provide the first round of caddies, residents need to look after these and pay for replacements if needed.
-They can also buy their own kitchen caddy if they want to.
+After providing the first round of caddies, residents need to look after these and pay for replacements if needed.

-We recommend that their kitchen caddies and communal bins are lined to keep them clean and odour-free.
+We recommend that their kitchen caddies are lined to keep them and the communal bin clean and odour-free.

 Compostable caddy liners can be bought at supermarkets, but old newspaper, paper bags or kitchen roll can also be used instead.